Everything You Need to Know About Bifocals & Progressive Lenses

 Getting Used To Your Bifocals/Progressives

-Getting used to a new pair of glasses can take a few days or even a week, but rest assured that your eyes will quickly adjust.
+Getting used to a new pair of glasses can take a few days or even a week, but, rest assured, your eyes will quickly adjust.
 Bifocals and progressive lenses both function similarly.
 They change the way you perceive distance and depth.
 Initial symptoms like blurry vision, headaches, nausea, and even balance problems are not uncommon.
 Please reach out to your health care professional if symptoms persist.
 Here are a few tips to speed up the adjustment process:

 - Make sure your new pair of glasses fits your face and that there isn’t any sliding